-The initial value of the PRBS-generating circuit must be "100101010000000" (arranged in ascending order of bits, from left to right), and this value must be initialized every OFDM frame.
+The initial value of the register in the PRBS-generating circuit must be "100101010000000" (arranged in ascending order of bits, from left to right), and this value must be initialized every OFDM frame.
 At this time, the beginning of an OFDM frame must be the MSB of the byte next to the transmission TSP's synchronization byte.
-Note also that the shift register must also perform shifting of the synchronization byte.
+Note also that the shift register must also perform shifting during the synchronization byte.